How to configure CORS for Pley

 Cross-Origin Resource Sharing (CORS) headers is required for your server to communicate with web browsers.

 When your game runs on Pley, it needs to communicate with your backend server.
 Browsers enforce a security rule called CORS (Cross-Origin Resource Sharing) to allow this.
 You don't have to set the CORS headers on mobile as the app is not running in a browser.
-To communicate with web browsers, you’ll need to configure your server to send requests acceptable by browers on Pley’s domain: https://*.pley.games
+To communicate with web browsers, you’ll need to configure your server to send requests acceptable by browers on Pley’s domain: https://*.pley.games.
+Here’s how to do it, even if you’re new to web development.

 What You Need to Do